zuozhenggh/learning-library/data-management-library/autonomous-database/developer/ajd-soda/simple-app/simple-app.md

 ## Task 2: Provision Compute Node for development

-1. Click on the following link to access to the customer image from [Oracle marketplace](https://bit.ly/3CxvsxA).
+1. Click on the following link to access to a marketplace image from [Oracle marketplace](https://bit.ly/3CxvsxA).

     ![Marketplace Image](./images/task2/marketplace_image.png)